kiegroup/optaplanner-website/community/DroolsPlannerRenamed.md

 * Our commitment to Drools hasn't changed.

-    * The powerful Drools rule engine is still the recommended way to do score calculation.
+    * The efficient Drools rule engine is still the recommended way to do score calculation.

     * Alternative score calculation options, such as pure Java calculation (no Drools), also remain fully supported.